EASME

 Grant in 2015

-FABPulous is a healthcare company based in The Netherlands, founded as a spin-off from Maastricht University in 2008.
+FABPulous is a healthcare company based in the Netherlands, established in 2008 as a spin-off from Maastricht University.
 The company specializes in developing and marketing diagnostic solutions for primary care and emergency medicine.
-FABPulous has created a novel handheld disposable plasma separation device that enables rapid preparation of plasma from a drop of blood, facilitating point-of-care and home testing.
-This device can be integrated with various in vitro diagnostic platforms, such as lateral flow devices.
-The primary product under development is a rapid test for the cardiac biomarker heart-type fatty acid binding protein (H-FABP), which aids in the first-line diagnosis of acute myocardial infarction.
-By providing a simple and efficient diagnostic tool, FABPulous aims to enhance the speed and accuracy of medical assessments in critical care settings.
+FABPulous has created an innovative handheld disposable plasma separation device that enables the rapid preparation of plasma from a single drop of blood.
+This technology presents significant advantages for point-of-care and home testing compared to existing methods.
+The company's initial product focuses on a rapid test for the cardiac biomarker heart-type fatty acid binding protein (H-FABP), which assists healthcare providers in the first-line diagnosis of acute myocardial infarction.
+By integrating their plasma preparation device with various in vitro diagnostic platforms, FABPulous aims to enhance the speed and accuracy of diagnostic testing.

 DNAlytics